Experience hours requirement for application is reduced

 Background Check Information

 Clinical placements, employment and licensure in a healthcare field often require a background check.
 WCC will conduct a Washington State Patrol background check on PTA Program applicants.
-Students need to pay the $10 fee for background checks to the WCC Business Office, obtain a receipt, and attach the receipt to their application.
 Results of the background check will be given to the PTA Program Coordinator.
 Students with a negative finding will be required to meet with the program coordinator prior to admittance to discuss possible options.
 Entrance and acceptance into the program is contingent upon background checks.